egor-chumichev/sonata-today/docs/readme.md

-# Taska Manager
+# Sonata

-Taska Manager is a personal project designed to help you manage your tasks efficiently.
+Sonata is a task managment system that designed to help you manage your tasks efficiently.

 ## Requirements

-To run Taska Manager, you need to have Node.js 22 LTS installed.
+To run Sonata, you need to have Node.js 22 LTS installed.
 Check your Node.js version:

 ```bash
 node -v